MonaLisaLab/live-local-server-php-enabled/README.md

 ### 0.0.1

-Initial release of the PHP Live Server extension.
+Initial release of the PHP-enabled Live Local Server extension.
 ---

 **Enjoy!**